 Nominations are solicited in late November from all members of the West Lafayette campus University faculty.
 An electronic copy of each nomination should be forwarded to the McCoy Award Committee, in c/o Sherri Neibert (email@example.com) no later than Monday, February 2, 2015.
 Nominations may be made by any member of the University.

 A general announcement regarding the competition will be distributed to faculty in the academic units.
 All nominations must include:

 To assist the selection committee in understanding the impact and significance of the nominee’s work, nominators (or their representatives) will be invited to make a brief presentation and answer questions during the selection committee meeting.
 This presentation carries substantial weight in the selection process as it allows committee members to more fully understand the impact of the work.

-The recipient of the Herbert Newby McCoy Award is notified via the Vice President for Research and the award is bestowed at the annual Excellence in Research Awards dinner.
+The recipient of the Herbert Newby McCoy Award is notified via the Executive Vice President for Research and Partnerships and the award is bestowed at the annual Excellence in Research Awards dinner.
 In addition, the recipient addresses the Purdue community at the McCoy Distinguished Lecture.